 What is EverWonder Children’s Museum right now?

 EverWonder Children’s Museum consists of a passionate Board of Directors and numerous volunteers who work hard to bring science and art programming to community children.
-We currently operate The EverWonder Experience, a mini-museum which offers free programming and exhibit experiences to children and families.
-Since opening in April, we have inspired over 1,700 visitors!
+We currently operate The EverWonder Experience, a small museum which offers exciting programming and exhibit experiences to children and families.
 Click here for more information on The Experience.

 What ages will most enjoy EverWonder Children’s Museum?

-Visitors of all ages will enjoy what EverWonder will have to offer, however, our exhibits and programming will be geared towards children through the age of 12.
+Visitors of all ages will enjoy what EverWonder will have to offer.

 What will I be able to find in EverWonder Children’s Museum?

 EverWonder Children’s Museum will house both permanent and rotating exhibits on a variety of topics that align with the CT Science Curriculum.
-There will also be a Creativity Center in which children can create artwork, a Young Explorer area specially reserved for our youngest visitors, and the opportunity to see live science experiments, demonstrations and live performances.
+There will also be an Art Lab in which children can let their inner artist shine, a Young Explorer area specially reserved for our youngest visitors, and the opportunity to see live science experiments, demonstrations and performances.

 Where will it be?

-Newtown is an ideal spot for EverWonder Children’s Museum because it is geographically in the center of an educational/entertainment gap, which will allow all surrounding areas easy access to the museum.
+Newtown is an ideal spot for EverWonder Children’s Museum because it is geographically in the center of an under-served market when it comes to discovery centers, which will allow all surrounding areas easy access to the museum.

 How will the museum be funded?